adambard/learnxinyminutes-docs/perl6.html.markdown

   # ... declarations here ...
 }
 module Parse::Text; # file-scoped form
-grammar Parse::Text::Grammar { # A grammar is a fine package, which you could `use` }
+grammar Parse::Text::Grammar { # A grammar is a package, which you could `use` }

 # NOTE for Perl 5 users: even though the `package` keyword exists,